 We’ve all seen service dogs in airports and other public spaces for quite some time.
 Some have even become beloved community members of college campuses and workplaces.
 But in physical therapy clinics?
 It’s not that far-fetched.

-Animal Assisted Therapy (AAT) is a growing trend in physical and occupational therapy clinics.
+Animal Assisted Therapy (AAT) is a growing trend in rehab therapy clinics.
 With evidence-based knowledge growing year after year, clinicians now have more tools than ever to deliver effective patient care.

 Evidence supports the use of therapy dogs in physical or occupational therapy clinics.
 They’re known to ease anxiety and improve patients’ outcomes.
 In this article, we will look at some possible advantages of introducing dogs to your therapy program by reviewing current literature.